matrix-org/matrix-spec/content/client-server-api/modules/push.md

 This causes each matching event to generate a notification.

 `dont_notify`
-This prevents each matching event from generating a notification
+This prevents each matching event from generating a notification.

 `coalesce`
 This enables notifications for matching events but activates homeserver